The Cornwall Hotel’s guide to visiting and exploring Cornwall on a friendly budget

 A Cornish holiday needn’t be expensive.
 There’s a great variety of days out in Cornwall that will cost you little more than a bite to eat and the car park charge.

-Here are some of our favorite free things to do around St Austell & Cornwall.
+Here are some of our favourite free things to do around St Austell & Cornwall.

 Head to the beach